jadrouil/7languagesin7weeks/Week6-Clojure/day2/README.md

- #Important
+#IMPORTANT
- All code I worked on is in 7languagesin7weeks/Week6-Clojure/day2/src/day2/core.clj
+All the code I worked on is in  7languagesin7weeks/Week6-Clojure/day2/src/day2/core.clj